 Convenor: Luis Carrillo (Zoofari)

-CBSG Mexico was founded in 1995 in response to the needs of endangered species conservation in Mexico.
+CPSG Mexico was founded in 1995 in response to the needs of endangered species conservation in Mexico.
 It is based at Zoofari, a safari park located in Morelos, Mexico.
-CBSG Mexico is comprised of Luis Carrillo, current convenor and facilitator who works at Zoofari as General Curator.
-CBSG Mexico’s mission is to catalyze conservation actions in Mexico, assisting in the development of holistic conservation programs for threatened species and ecosystems.
+CPSG Mexico is comprised of Luis Carrillo, current convenor and facilitator who works at Zoofari as General Curator.
+CPSG Mexico’s mission is to catalyze conservation actions in Mexico, assisting in the development of holistic conservation programs for threatened species and ecosystems.

 Mexican Jaguar Specialist Group meeting